An embedding theorem for subshifts over amenable groups with the comparison property: Abstract

 \section{Abstract}

 We obtain the following embedding theorem for symbolic dynamical systems.
 Let $G$ be a countable amenable group with the comparison property.
 Let $X$ be a strongly aperiodic subshift over $G$.
-Let $Y$ be a strongly irreducible shift of finite type over $G$ which ``locally separates" elements of $G$, meaning that there is a finite subset $F\subset G$ such that, for each pair of distinct elements $g$, $h\in G$, there is a point $y\in Y$ and an element $f\in F$ such that $y(fg) \neq y(fh)$.
+Let $Y$ be a strongly irreducible shift of finite type over $G$ which has no global period, meaning that the shift action is faithful on $Y$.
 If the topological entropy of $X$ is strictly less than that of $Y$, and $Y$ contains at least one factor of $X$, then $X$ embeds into $Y$.
 This result partially extends the classical result of Krieger when $G = \mathbb{Z}$ and the results of Lightwood when $G = \mathbb{Z}^d$ for $d \geq 2$.
 The proof relies on recent developments in the theory of tilings and quasi-tilings of amenable groups.